See who won at the Tony Awards - KRDO

 By Marianne Garvey, CNN

-Broadway is back and the 74th Tony Awards will finally be presented Sunday after long delay due to the pandemic.
+Broadway is back and the 74th Tony Awards were presented Sunday after a long delay due to the pandemic.

-The event will honor shows from the 2019-2020 Broadway season.
-“Jagged Little Pill,” inspired by Alanis Morissette’s 1995 album of the same name, leads among nominated productions with 15 nods.

-See the full list of nominees below and check back for winners throughout the night.
+See the full list of nominees below with winners indicated in bold.

 Best Musical